senzing-garage/knowledge-base/proposals/file-layout.md

 ### Upgrade project

 1. Determine a folder is a senzing project is done by detecting the `.senzing` directory.
-1. When needed, update the following soft-links:
+1. When needed, update the following symlinks:
     1. `/path/to/my-project/data`
     1. `/path/to/my-project/g2`
 1. Modify `setupEnv`